-(iii) That the respondent railways are restrained from acting upon and giving effect to the instructions contained in Railway Board letter dated 16.6.1992 under General Manager's letter dated 1/20-7-92 and the further instructions of the General Manager(E) under letters dated 1.9.92 and 28.4.93 until further orders as they are not in conformity with the interim direction given by the Tribunal in pursuance of the Full Bench decision and the directions of the Supreme Court in J.C.
+(iii) That the respondent railways are restrained from acting upon and giving effect to the instructions contained in Railway Board letter dated 16.6.1992 under General Manager's letter dated 1/20-7-92 and the further instructions of the General Manager (E) under letters dated 1.9.92 and 28.4.93 until further orders as they are not in conformity with the interim direction given by the Tribunal in pursuance of the Full Bench decision and the directions of the Supreme Court in J.C.
 MALLIK's case.

-(iv) All these matters are admitted and is leave/granted to file joint applications.
+(iv) All these matters are admitted and leave is granted to file joint applications.

-Respondents to file written statement if already filed/within 8 weeks from to-day. they have not been filed/within 8 weeks from to-day.
+Respondents to file written statement if already filed within 8 weeks from to-day.